Excursion Program Overview

 - Rock Platform Discovery – discover some of the sea creatures and plants that have adapted to survive in the harsh intertidal zone and classify organisms using a dichotomous key and Sea Search’s Species Image Library

-- Use a range of scientific equipment supplied by Gould League educators to measure the abiotic factors of the different habitats
+- Measure the abiotic factors of the different habitats

 - Using Sea Search’s Intertidal Reef survey and a transect investigate the reasons for the distribution of organisms